pwalch/share-file-qr/README.md

 Share files from the terminal of your computer to a smartphone by scanning a QR code.

-This repo is a Python 3.6 re-implementation of the original [Go version](https://github.com/claudiodangelis/qr-filetransfer) by [Claudio d'Angelis](https://claudiodangelis.com/).
+This repo is a Python re-implementation of the original [Go version](https://github.com/claudiodangelis/qr-filetransfer) by [Claudio d'Angelis](https://claudiodangelis.com/).

 ## Installation

-Before attempting pipsi or Pip installation of the `share-file-qr` package, make sure you have a Python `3.6` interpreter set up.
-Indeed, this package is not compatible with earlier versions, such as `2.7` or `3.5`.

-Fancy installation (recommended):
+This program requires Python 3.9 or later.

+Installation:
-* `pipsi install share-file-qr`
+* `pipx install share-file-qr`

-Pip installation:
-* `pip install share-file-qr`
+  * find install instructions for [pipx](https://pypa.github.io/pipx/installation/) on their website

 ## Principle